JoepGeevers/MagicMessagebus/README.md

        var messagebus = new MagicMessagebus();
        messagebus.Publish(new HelloWorld());

-3. Subcribe to that message anywhere in your code (static though)
+3. Subcribe to that message anywhere in your code

        public static void Subscribe(HelloWorld message)
        {